 Dental schools have different requirements for admission and you will need to become knowledgeable about individual requirements as soon as possible.
 In addition to meaningful exposure and experience in health care settings, dental schools recognize the importance of a strong foundation in biology, chemistry, physics and mathematics.
 Thus, applicants must complete course requirements and demonstrate proficiency in the sciences as evidenced by the science GPA and scores on the DAT.

-Please consult Dr. Mildred Rodriguez, Coordinator of the Pre-dentistry Program, for more specific information.
+Please consult Heather Patterson, Advisor of the Pre-dentistry Program, for more specific information.

 - JMU Pre-Dentistry Advising Information Sheet (PDF)